 Once clean and dry, apply a coat of polycrylic.
 This will seal the paint and prevent it from chipping.

 I think our polycrylic got a little stain in it from a previous project, so it was drying on a little discolored.
 Therefore, I decided to paint on a layer of white chalk paint over the polycrylic once it had dried.

 With the chalk paint dry, I added two D-Rings to the back of the frame.
 These are placed on the upper part of the frame, at opposite ends, for easy hanging.

 To add the bottles, I looped some twine around the top of the frame and tied on the milk bottles.
 I first knotted the twine around the neck of the bottle and then wound it around (approximately 5 times).
 I double-knotted it again, making sure it was secure.

-Hang it up on the wall, add in the faux plant stems, and you’re done.
+Hang it up on the wall (I would recommend using drywall anchors as windows can be a little heavier), add in the faux plant stems, and you’re done.
 Easy, unique, farmhouse-style wall décor.

 Love it?
 Pin it!